bhuvanleopard/task-manager/README.md

 > A React + TypeScript project showcasing the UI for an intelligent task management application.
 This interface demonstrates how autonomous AI agents can interpret tasks, automate communications, and provide productivity insights.

-*(Suggestion: Record a short GIF showing the AI workflow or the communication automation mockups and replace the link above.)*

 ## ✨ Core Features

 This project demonstrates a next-generation productivity tool powered by AI: